Skip to content

 2. Middleware vs Point-to-Point

-When to invest in middleware versus keeping it simple with direct integration.
+When to invest in middleware versus keeping things simple with direct integration.

 Cost Comparison